Refusing One Breast - Breast Preference

 Why do babies prefer one breast over another?

-• Differences in the nipple (one is maybe easier to latch onto) A mole or even hair can bother a baby on one side.
+- Differences in the nipple (one is maybe easier to latch onto) A mole or even hair can bother a baby.

-• Forgetting to switch from one breast to the next will cause a low milk supply in the neglected breast.
-Learn more about how breast milk production works.
+- Forgetting to switch from one breast to the next will cause a low milk supply in the neglected breast.

-• If you have mastitis in one breast, your baby might not want to drink from it due to the taste difference.
-Plugged ducts, stasis, and mastitis will increase the sodium levels in your milk and make the milk unpalatable.
-Breast massage is a great way to reduce the salt in your breast milk.
+- If you have mastitis in one breast, your baby might not want to drink from it due to the taste difference.
+Plugged ducts, stasis, and mastitis will increase the sodium levels in your milk and make the milk taste bad.
+Breast massage is a great way to reduce the salt content in your breast milk.

-• One breast might have a darker color breast milk.
-This is usually due to a broken capillary and might cause a different taste; keep trying.
+- One breast might have a darker color breast milk.
+This is usually due to a broken capillary and might cause a different taste.
 After your breast has healed, your baby should start drinking from it again.
-Learn more about blood in breast milk here.

-• Maybe your baby won't latch on one side because they are more comfortable on the other side.
+- Maybe your baby won't latch because they are more comfortable on the other side.
 Most babies show a side preference and will nurse more efficiently from that side.
-A mother may also consciously or unintentionally nurse from one side more often because she feels comfier on that side.
+A mother may also unintentionally nurse from one side more often.

-• Breast surgery on one side can cause a lower milk supply, which can cause your baby to refuse one breast.
+- Breast surgery on a breast can cause a lower milk supply, which can cause your baby to refuse one breast.

-• Sometimes birth trauma can cause a stiff neck on one side, making it more difficult to lie on one side.
+- Sometimes birth trauma can cause a stiff neck on one side, making it more difficult to lie on that side.
 There may be other undetected birth injuries that may affect whether your baby prefers one breast.
 You could get a chiropractor to do a physical exam to rule out any injuries your baby may have.

-• Low supply and refusal to breastfeed have been found to occur when the ducts are filled with cancerous cells.
-One-sided nursing can also be due to previous breast cancer treatment on one breast.
-Learn more about breastfeeding and cancer.
+- Low supply and refusal to breastfeed have been found to occur when the ducts are filled with cancerous cells.
+One-sided nursing can also be due to previous breast cancer treatment.

 How do you fix a lopsided breast?